fabiosousasi/fabiosousasi/README.md

 Currently I intend to become a web developer

-Skils - HTML, CSS, WORDPRESS, SQL, JAVA
+👨‍💻Skils - HTML, CSS, WORDPRESS, SQL, JAVA
 <!--
 **fabiosousasi/fabiosousasi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.